mckennapsean/dissertation/content/01-intro.md

 Many visualization designers reflect on the role of _design activities_ as steps of the design process for creating and building novel and useful visualizations [@Sedlmair2012b; @Lloyd2011; @Wassink2009; @Chee2011].
-In the field of visualization, problem-driven research often involves design studies, where visualization experts create visualization systems to support solving a real world problem.
-It is helpful for both novice visualization designers and even expert ones to provide guidance on how to achieve success in these projects and avoid common pitfalls [@Sedlmair2012b] which can lead to wasted time, less effective solutions, or even failure.
-There are also many different design process models out there, some from the design or human-computer interaction (HCI) communities, and several within the visualization community as well.
-The variety and broad range of design steps showcased within these models make it challenging for a novice visualization designer to learn how to design visualization systems on their own.
+In the field of visualization, problem-driven research often involves design studies, in which visualization experts create visualization systems to support solving a real-world problem.
+It is helpful to provide guidance to both novice and even expert visualization designers on how to achieve success in their visualization design projects and avoid common pitfalls [@Sedlmair2012b] that can lead to wasted time, less effective solutions, or even failure.
+Many different design process models have been developed, some by the design or human-computer interaction (HCI) communities, and several within the visualization community as well.
+The variety and broad range of design steps showcased within these models make it challenging for novice visualization designers to learn how to design visualization systems on their own.

 <!-- design decisions -->
 Visualization practitioners constantly make _design decisions_ throughout the process in order to refine their work.
 These design decisions play a crucial role in justifying, validating, and challenging the use of artifacts that get generated within a design activity.
-Others have used the term guidelines to describe this same result of the decision-making process for visualization design [@Meyer].
-Decisions and guidelines are connected with evaluation, where artifacts can be compared and tested against each other.
-It is quite common to perform an evaluation of a system, from informal to formal or qualitative to quantitative, in order to justify the use or explore the effectiveness of a specific encoding or interaction technique [@Brehmer2014; @McCurdy2015; @Kerzner2015;
+Researchers have used the term guidelines to describe this same result of the decision-making process for visualization design [@Meyer].
+Decisions and guidelines are related through evaluation, via which artifacts can be compared and tested against each other.
+It is quite common to perform an evaluation of a system, from informal to formal or qualitative to quantitative, in order to justify the use or explore the effectiveness of a specific encoding or interaction technique [@Brehmer2014;
-@Quinan2015].
-Other common design decisions stem from pre-existing guidelines in the visualization community, such as using position along a common scale to encode the most important data visually, over less perceptually effective channels such as angle, area, and saturation of color [@Cleveland1984].
+@McCurdy2015; @Kerzner2015; @Quinan2015].
+Other common design decisions stem
+from pre-existing guidelines in the visualization community, such as using position along a common scale to encode the most important data visually, over less perceptually effective channels such as angle, area, and saturation of color [@Cleveland1984].
 Currently, design decisions in the visualization community are commonly described with respect to the nested model for visualization design [@Munzner2009; @Meyer], but no visualization design process models bridge their concepts to the levels of the nested model.
 If such a model existed, it could help visualization novices make and track their design decisions based on which guidelines or evaluation results they utilize as justification.

 <!-- design artifacts -->
-Visualization _design artifacts_ are often crucial to the success of a project, especially for the final desired visualization system which should be usable, useful, and effective.
+Visualization _design artifacts_ are often crucial to the success of a project, especially for the final desired visualization system, which should be usable, useful, and effective.
 Commonly, artifacts are tangible software tools, but the design process can involve other kinds of artifacts, such as sketches, ideas, documents of user needs, or a list of software requirements.
-Existing process models fail to rigorously capture some of these design artifacts, and this is largely due to how existing models consider evaluation as a separate step of the design process rather than a part of every activity.
-Artifacts for visualization design can serve many purposes, from measuring success to being reused in future projects; thus, it is often both beneficial and time-saving to capture and report on a variety of design artifacts and link them back to the design decisions or guidelines which motivated their selection.
+Existing process models fail to rigorously capture some of these design artifacts, largely due to how existing models consider evaluation as a separate step of the design process rather than a part of every activity.
+Artifacts for visualization design can serve many purposes, from measuring success to being reused in future projects; thus, it is often both beneficial and time-saving to capture and report on a variety of design artifacts and link them back to the design decisions or guidelines that motivated their selection.
 By identifying and recognizing more kinds of design artifacts, novice visualization designers could learn how to reuse not only what they know but what others know, and a more descriptive approach for discussing design artifacts and associated decisions in